 There are always going to be a few in every crowd that will want a big beer.
 Stout isn’t the biggest, but its wide appeal will make it a welcome addition.
 Of course the most popular stout is Guiness, and a six pack of the good black stuff is never uncalled for.
 But look around at the beer selection a bit before settling on this one.
 There are some other really good stouts out there.
 Sierra Nevada makes an excellent black brew, as does Goose Island.

-I don’t say this often enough: Seek out a local beer.
-Most of the specific beer brands named here are pretty easy to find throughout the US, and I chose them with that in mind.
+Seek out a local beer.
+Most of the specific beer brands named here are pretty easy to find throughout the US and were chosen with that in mind.
 But there’s something to be said for seeking out a local brew.
-If there’s a brew pub where you live, go there and ask the bartender to recommend a couple of brews for your Super Bowl party.
-It’s likely she’ll have the perfect beer in mind or can tell you which one is a hit with her customers.
-For ten or fifteen dollars she’ll fill a half gallon growler with some of the freshest beer you’ll ever taste.
+If there’s a brewpub where you live, go there and ask the bartender to recommend a couple of brews for your Super Bowl party.
+It’s likely they’ll have the perfect beer in mind or can tell you which one is a hit with their customers.
+For ten or fifteen dollars they’ll fill a half gallon growler with some of the freshest beer you’ll ever taste.
 Your guests will love it!